Semrush helps you:

 Download Now: On Page SEO Template

-You can use it like a checklist to make sure that you’re checking off all of the boxes that Google and other search engines want to see.
+You can use it like a checklist to make sure that you’re checking off all of the boxes that Google and alternate search engines want to see.

 In fact, I personally use this on-page SEO checklist to keep track of things.
 Otherwise, I’ll forget something small (like adding my keyword in an H2 tag).